 I couldn’t tell you if I’m any better off than I was the September of my first suicide attempt.
 I know I’ve gone through periods, some quite recent, where I was worse.
 But work on this project gave me something to cling to and build on.
 It was validating.
 Almost every interview I did reinforced that this illness is genuine and genuinely awful and affects many, many more people than me.
 Those were days that made it seem worth plugging away.

 This is not a triumphant story.
 No one finds herself; no one is saved, although some remarkable people do incredible things.
 There is no happy ending.
 It’s an uncomfortably personal exploration of a sickeningly common illness no one likes talking about, one that remains undertreated and poorly treated and grossly inequitably treated in part because of our own squeamishness in confronting it or our own denial of its existence as an illness and the destruction it wreaks when left to its own devices.

 It doesn’t have to be this way.
 There are pathways to compassionate, equitable, informed care for an illness that pummels too many for too long without respite.
 But we need to act like this is something we care about.

 This article has been excerpted and adapted from Hello I want to Die Please Fix Me by arrangement with Penguin Random House Canada.

-If you or someone you know is having a suicide crisis please call the Canada Suicide Prevention Service (1-833-456-4566), that offers 24/7 support.
-There is also the Kids Help Phone, the First Nations and Inuit Hope for Wellness Help Line, and 1 866 APPELLE (Quebec residents).
+If you or someone you know is having a suicide crisis, please call the Canada Suicide Prevention Service (1-833-456-4566), which offers 24/7 support.
+There is also Kids Help Phone, the First Nations and Inuit Hope for Wellness Help Line, and 1-866-APPELLE (Quebec residents).